-9.2 Anyone requiring support with their office telephone will submit an Office Phone Support Work Order Form.

-- (a) confirm the details of the issues, - (b) confirm the cost of any work order with the requester, - (c) where necessary, submit a request for support to SFU Network Services,

-(d) submit any invoices or cheque requisitions for phone support to the Finance Department for processing and copies to the requester for record keeping, and

-(e) confirm with the requester submitting the request that the issue has been resolved.

-9.4 A feedback form will be made available to all requesters using the office phone support service.
+- 9.2 Anyone requiring support with their office telephone will submit an Office Phone Support Work Order Form. - 9.3 The Administrative Services Department liaison will: - (a) confirm the details of the issues, - (b) confirm the cost of any work order with the requester, - (c) where necessary, submit a request for support to SFU Network Services, - (d) submit any invoices or cheque requisitions for phone support to the Finance Department for processing and copies to the requester for record keeping, and - (e) confirm with the requester submitting the request that the issue has been resolved. - 9.4 A feedback form will be made available to all requesters using the office phone support service.